-- To go to this screen, press the General Settings button on the Settings Screen. - Use the Customer Zone Names Editor program (provided on CD) and a thumb drive (not provided) to make changes.
+- ➢ To go to this screen, press the General Settings button on the Settings Screen. - Use the Customer Zone Names Editor program (provided on CD) and a thumb drive (not provided) to make changes.

-Item Description Parameter Selection tabs 1 The Customer Zone Names tab has been selected.
+ltem Description 1 Parameter Selection tabs The Customer Zone Names tab has been selected.
+2 The Customer Zone Names tab has been selected.
 Customer Zone Names If activated, you can Load or Erase Zone Names by pressing the appropriate button.
 With the Customer Zone Names feature, the user may personalize the names of the temperature zones with names that are more descriptive for his application.
 A CD with the Customer Zone Names Editor program is supplied with your unit.
 The program allows the character sets of many different languages.
-To utilize this feature: 1.
-Install the program from the CD into your computer.
-2. Write your personalized zone names in this program.
-3. Load your personalized program onto a thumb drive.
-2 4.
+To utilize this feature: Install the program from the CD into your computer.
+Write your personalized zone names in this program.
+Load your personalized program onto a thumb drive.
 Insert the thumb drive into the V6 touch panel.
-5. Load the new names into the controller by pressing "Load Zone Names" on the Customer Zone Names screen (seen above).
-6. Activate the names by pressing "Activate Customer Zone Names".
+Load the new names into the controller by pressing "Load Zone Names" on the Customer Zone Names screen (seen above).
+Activate the names by pressing "Activate Customer Zone Names".
 Later you may deactivate (or re-activate) the names by pressing "Activate Customer Zone Names" again.
 When personalized names are deactivated, the ITW Dynatec default zones names become active.
-You may also press Erase Zone Names to delete your loaded zone names and you may load a new group of names utilizing the Customer Zone Names Editor program again.

-Item Description 3 Result A message will confirm if the names were successfully loaded, activated or deactivated, or if there was an error in loading the names.
+You may also press Erase Zone Names to delete your loaded zone names and you may load ltem Description 3 Result A message will confirm if the names were successfully loaded, activated or deactivated, or if there was an error in loading the names.
 4 Press the left-pointing arrow to go to the previous General Settings screen.
 5 Press the right-pointing arrow to go to the next General Settings screen.
 6 Press the OK button to confirm your entered values and return to the previous screen.
 7 Press the ESC button to discard any non-confirmed values and return to the previous screen.